uidaholib/digital-collections-docs/content/interdepartmental_collections/00-templates.md

 title: Collection Templates
 ---

-This guide is intended as a reference for U of I faculty outside of the CDIL (Special Collections, Fellowships, etc).
-Before following this guide, you will need to [install all of the items specified in the  software](https://collectionbuilder.github.io/cb-docs/docs/software/) section of our main CB docs, including creating a GitHub account and installing a Visual Studio Code.
+*This guide is intended as a reference for U of I faculty outside of the CDIL (Special Collections, Fellowships, etc).*

+Before proceeding through these steps, you will first need to [install all of the items specified in the  software](https://collectionbuilder.github.io/cb-docs/docs/software/) section of our main CB docs, including creating a GitHub account and installing a Visual Studio Code.

 Most U of I digital collections are generated from one of our digital collection templates.
 These templates are based on [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv), but contain customizations and branding specific to the U of I Library.
 Using the templates allows us to more easily manage consistent look and feel, branding, and updates across collections, while still allowing customization and unique content.